midonet/midonet/DEVELOPMENT.md

 there are some prerequisites:

 * fpm (ruby gem) to build debian/rpm/tar packages
+* python and setuptools to build python-midonetclient packages
 * java 8 jdk
 * rpm
 * ronn to build man pages